renswilderom/renswilderom.github.io/about.md

 _What am I reading?_ [Harry Potter and the Chamber of Secrets](https://harrypotter.fandom.com/wiki/Harry_Potter_and_the_Chamber_of_Secrets#Chapter_1:_The_Worst_Birthday) (the wizard who needs no explaining).

-_What am I listening to?_ [Nice white parents](https://www.nytimes.com/2020/07/23/podcasts/nice-white-parents-serial.html) (podcast, morality, ethnography).
+_What am I listening to?_ [Nice white parents](https://www.nytimes.com/2020/07/23/podcasts/nice-white-parents-serial.html) (podcast, morality, ethnography, 10/10).